sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 An example of when you might want to use an array rather than a vector is in a program that needs to know the names of the months of the year.
-It’s very unlikely that such a program will need to add or remove months, so you can use an array because you know it will always contain 12 items:
+It’s very unlikely that such a program will need to add or remove months, so you can use an array because you know it will always contain 12 elements:
 -->

 Un exemple de cas où vous pourriez avoir recours à un tableau plutôt qu'à un